Discrete probability distributions in Python

 Lea can be used for AI, education (probability theory & PP), generation of random samples, etc.

-Please go on Lea project page (beside) for a comprehensive documentation.
+Please visit Lea project’s wiki page for a comprehensive documentation.

 Release history Release notifications | RSS feed